-Job Grant is a new payment to help young people with the costs associated with the transition into the workplace, after a period of time out of paid work.
+Job Grant is a new payment currently in development to help young people with the costs associated with the transition into the workplace, after a period of time out of paid work.

-It will be delivered by the Social Security Scotland agency.
+When it is launched it will be delivered by Social Security Scotland.

 Job Grant is expected to consist of a one-off cash payment of £250, or £400 for a young person with children.
 This will be available to those between the age of 16 to 24 who have been out of paid work for six months prior to finding employment.